MrkyWtrs/ruida_bridge/README.md

 # Ruida Bridge

 Home Assistant add-on for connecting a Ruida laser controller to Home Assistant using MQTT.

-Ruida Bridge gives you a mobile-friendly Home Assistant dashboard for monitoring and controlling your Ruida laser from your phone, tablet, or desktop.
+This app gives you a mobile-friendly Home Assistant dashboard for monitoring and controlling your Ruida laser from your phone, tablet, or desktop.
 See the features list below.

 > [!WARNING]
 > Ruida Bridge can send real movement and job commands to a physical laser controller.